aurovrata/hybrid-html-dropdown/index.md

 ## Ccofiguring the hybrid list object.

-The HybridDropdonw object can be configured using settings parsed at the time of object instantiation or as `data-'` attributes on the HTML element itself.
+The `HybridDropdown` object can be configured using settings parsed at the time of object instantiation or as `data-` attributes on the HTML element itself.
 Optional functions need to be configured as bbject settings at the time of instantiaion.
 See the option page for a full list of configuration settings.

 For example, the following hybrid dropdown is configured to allow multiple selections limited to a maximum of 3,